-Sexual violence is connected to other forms of violence, increasing the likelihood that survivors experience multiple forms of abuse.
-This overlap highlights shared risk and protective factors among various forms of violence.
-For example, a teen with a childhood history of physical, sexual, or emotional abuse is at higher risk to either experience or commit sexual violence later in life.
-Violence prevention efforts can aim to reduce multiple forms of harm at the same time.
-You can find more information about sexual violence here (Link to Public Page).
+Sexual violence is connected to other forms of violence.
+This increases the chances that survivors will be abused again.
+There are shared risk and protective factors linking many forms of violence.
+For example, a teen who was abused as a child is at higher risk to commit or experience sexual violence later in life.
+Multiple forms of violence can be prevented at the same time.
+You can find more information about sexual violence here.

 RSAPP leads Maryland’s primary prevention efforts to reduce sexual violence.
-RSAPP supports prevention projects that aim to reduce sexual violence in Maryland by providing resources, training, and information.
-RSAPP is responsible for using data to prioritize populations of focus, identify effective strategies, and support partners.
+RSAPP supports projects that aim to reduce sexual violence in Maryland by providing resources and training.
+RSAPP uses data to identify populations, programs, and partners.

 RSAPP works with many partners in prevention, including state agencies, non-profit organizations, colleges, and businesses.
-RSAPP supports evidence-based and evidence-informed prevention and intervention activities.
-Specific initiatives and partnerships are outlined below.
+RSAPP supports programs that use the best available evidence.
+Specific programs and partners are outlined below.

-RSAPP’s partners play an integral role in the prevention of sexual violence and implementation of activities.
-These include:
+RSAPP’s partners play an important role in preventing sexual violence.
+Programs and partners include:

 201 W. Preston Street, Baltimore, MD 21201-2399